This feature is a powerful one. It allows to open on the client side every websites links and websites shortcuts located on the TSplus server.

-The button “Activate URLs opening on user side” allows you to activate this feature for all users on the server.
+Then click on the “Apply” button, which allows you to activate this feature for all users on the server.

 In order to fully enable this feature, every user will have to restart its session (logoff then login) before they can use this feature.

 All the web links and shortcuts will then be opened on client side, provided that you use one of Terminal Service Plus connection clients:

 - Any generated Terminal Service Plus Client (Seamless, RemoteApp or RDP)